Laa mie, & welcome

 Please find a selection of our Featured News items below – For all our latest news posts please visit our News & Blog page.

-Easter time is an incredibly busy time out in the Manx countryside but also very exciting with lots of new arrivals and the promise of crops to come.
+The Spring and Summer is an incredibly busy time out in the Manx countryside but also very exciting with lots of new arrivals and the promise of crops to come.

-Please remember if you are out enjoying the beautiful weather and countryside to keep your dogs under control – they can seriously kill and injure lambs and sheep, also be aware that cows with young calves can be very protective of their ...
+Please remember if you are out enjoying the beautiful weather and countryside to keep your dogs under control – they can seriously kill and injure lambs and sheep, also be aware that cows with young calves can be very protective ...

 Please see the link to the Manx Farming Matters Facebook page: